 The following notification settings are available:

-Purchase Updates Notifications: By default, Amazon sends a notifications an app loads a purchase dialog but has never called
+Purchase Updates Notifications: By default, Amazon sends a notification when an app loads a purchase dialog but has never called

 getPurchaseUpdates().
 Amazon stops sending this notification after the app calls